alex-l-f/Evaluating-Knowledge-Fusion-and-Reasoning-on-Fuzzy-Knowledge-Graphs/evaluate/README.md

 ## plot_evals.py
 Takes the output of **evaluate_model.py** or **run_PRA.py** and produces plots and tables.
 ## run_PRA.py
-Runs my naieve path ranking algorithm implementation for a configured dataset.
+Runs my naive path ranking algorithm implementation for a configured dataset.
 It's EXTREMELY slow, and I strongly recommened running it through [PyPy](https://www.pypy.org/index.html) if you want it to complete any trials in a reasonable amount of time.